 The misinterpretation of the experience of happiness or sadness that arises in our mind is the obstacle to the self.
 According to the philosophy of Advaita Vedanta, the Vrittis (perceptions, cognitions, and emotions) that arise in your mind don’t truly affect the true self.

 Avidya and Maya

-Maya is the thought process which makes individual to stick with the Iness.
-The feeling of me, my family, my friends, my life, my objects, these kinds of material thoughts creates an illusion in the mind in the attainment of self.
-Thus, to avoid oneself from cycles of Maya, one-pointed attention to the inner environment (Atma) is the only solution.
+Maya is the thought process that makes individuals stick with the Iness.
+The feeling of me, my family, my friends, my life, my objects, these kinds of material thoughts, creates an illusion in mind in the attainment of self.
+Thus, to avoid oneself from the cycles of Maya, one-pointed attention to the inner environment (Atma) is the only solution.
 (Recommended – Who is Maha Maya?)